 Any of my no-knead breads would be awesome here: my olive oil and rosemary no-knead bread, my garlic and thyme skillet focaccia, or my sage and olive skillet focaccia.
 Just break off a piece, dip it into the soup, and enjoy.

-And then, once you’ve finished up this Italian sausage soup, maybe you want to try another soup?
+And then, once you’ve finished up this recipe, maybe you want to try another soup?

 - Roasted Red Pepper and Tomato Soup